daniel-k/HermitCore/README.md

-With `HERMIT_ISLE=hyve`, the application will be started within a thin hypervisor powered by Linux's KVM API and therefore requires *KVM* support.
+With `HERMIT_ISLE=hyve`, the application will be started within a thin hypervisor powered by Linux's KVM API and therefore requires *KVM* support. uHyve has a considerably smaller startup time than QEMU, but lacks some features such as GDB debugging.

 In this context, the environment variable `HERMIT_CPUS` specifies the number of cpus (and no longer a range of core ids).
 Furthermore, the variable `HERMIT_MEM`